E-commerce best practices to increase sales and stay ahead of the competition

 Contents

-However, other risks should not be underestimated.
-Often, cybercriminals work in several directions, exploiting security gaps.
-Therefore, in addition to access data, e-commerce businesses should pay particular attention to issues related to payments and the storage of users’ data.
+Cybercriminals always want to exploit security gaps.
+So, apart from unauthorized access to data, e-commerce businesses should pay particular attention to issues related to payments and the storage of users’ data.
 The best ways to protect your shop and customers from attacks are:

-• Creation of backups and storing them externally, e.g., in the cloud.
+• Creating backups and storing them externally, e.g., in the cloud;

 • Machine learning for threat detection, email scanning, automated network analysis, and pattern search, among other applications.